tinayang3024/ECE1724F1-Team-Project/README.md

 - View Records API

-  - Query user's financial records by account, transaction type or category
+  - Query user's financial records by account, transaction type or category, account id must exist in the database for this query to succeed

     - URL: `/query_account`

     - METHOD: POST

+    - RETURNS: A list of transaction associated with the provided account id that satisfy the given filter

     - Example Request Body (as `web::Form`):
       ```rust